 How can businesses manage projects better and increase shareholder value?

-Most businesses are good at Operations, but not at Projects – yet the latter is where a lot of (if not most) of shareholder value should be coming from.
+Most businesses are good at extracting shareholder value from Operations, but not from Projects, where a lot (if not most) of value should be coming from.

 From our research and experience, we learned that projects have a significant impact on value.
 We also learned that the following areas are critical to selecting and managing projects to create value: